William Colenso: Life

-Commemoration
+Awards

+William Colenso's book, Ko te Kawenata Hou o to Tatou Ariki te Kai Wakaora a Ihu Karaiti: He mea, published in 1837, was selected as one of the 180 most significant works of Māori-authored non-fiction.

+Legacy

 Many species have been named in honour of Colenso including Acrothamnus colensoi.

-William Colenso College, in the suburb of Onekawa, Napier, is named in his honor.
+William Colenso College, in the suburb of Onekawa, Napier, is named in his honour.

 Colenso Society

 Founded in 2010 by academics and historians across New Zealand, the Colenso Society aims to "promote the study of the life and work of the Reverend William Colenso FLS FRS".